juanwithouttheotter/BC_Work/Week18_activity/notes.md

 ## Things that affect performance
 * Distance
+    * the physical distance the information needs to travel
 * (file size) The size of the application
     * The web app is temporarily saved on your device.
 * Complexity
     * how the code is written
         * time complexity
+            * the number of times that something is running
         * space (memory) complexity
+            * how much working storage an algorithm needs

 ## Ways to increase performance
 * reduce the distance to users